Stragglers of the thick disc: Data

 \subsection{The young $\rm \alpha$\text-rich (YAR) sample}

-We define our sample of YAR by selecting bright red giants ($\rm \log g < 2.2$) with: \begin{itemize} \item age $\rm <$ 4 Gyr; \item age error $\rm <$ 3 Gyr; \item $[\rm \alpha/Fe] > 0.15$ dex at $\rm [Fe/H] > 0$ dex and $\rm [\alpha/Fe] > -0.075\times[Fe/H] + 0.15$ dex below solar metallicity (to locate them above the red line in the central upper panel of Fig.~\ref{alphafeh} which divides the high\text-$\rm \alpha$ thick disc sequence from the low\text-$\rm \alpha$ thin disc sequence). \end{itemize} We select in this way 249 stars.
-Figure \ref{fig:selections} shows our sample divided in three different intervals of mean radii from the Galactic centre: 0\text-6, 6\text-9 and 9\text-20~kpc.
-The number of YAR stars increases sharply from $\rm R_{mean} > 9$ to $\rm R_{mean} < 6$~kpc, as is expected if these objects are dominated by thick disc stars.
-The precise fractional number of stars of both thick disc and YAR sample for different ranges of radii is listed in Table \ref{table: frac_n}.
+We defined our sample of YAR by selecting bright red giants ($\rm \log g < 2.2$) with age less than 4 Gyr; age error less than 3 Gyr; $[\rm \alpha/Fe] > 0.15$ dex at $\rm [Fe/H] > 0$ dex and $\rm [\alpha/Fe] > -0.075\times[Fe/H] + 0.15$ dex below solar metallicity, so that they are located above the red line in the central upper panel of Fig.~\ref{alphafeh} (which divides the high\text-$\rm \alpha$ thick disc sequence from the low\text-$\rm \alpha$ thin disc sequence).
+In this way, we selected our sample of 249 stars.
+Figure \ref{fig:selections} shows our sample divided into three different intervals of mean radii from the Galactic centre: 0\text-6, 6\text-9, and 9\text-20~kpc.
+The number of YAR stars increases sharply from $\rm R_{mean} > 9$ to $\rm R_{mean} < 6$~kpc, as expected if these objects are dominated by thick disc stars.
+The precise fractional number of stars of both the thick disc and YAR samples for different rangesof the radius is listed in Table \ref{table: frac_n}.

-The choice of the limit on the age error impacts the number of low metallicity stars.
-The selection of stars with errors on age less than 3 Gyr removes essentially all stars below metallicity of -0.9 dex, except for the youngest objects with age less than 4 Gyr, visible on the age -- metallicity distribution plots.
-The limits at age less than 4 Gyr and age error age less than 3 Gyr results from a compromise between stars which can be reasonably considered as bona\text-fide young alpha\text-rich objects, and the number of objects.
+The choice of the limit on the age error impacts the number of low-metallicity stars.
+Selecting stars with errors on their ages lower than 3 Gyr essentially removes all stars below metallicity of -0.9 dex, except for the youngest objects, with ages lower than 4 Gyr (visible in the age-metallicity distribution plots).
+Setting limits at ages lower than 4 Gyr and age errors lower than 3 Gyr comes from a compromise between stars that can reasonably be considered as bona\text\ fide young alpha\text-rich objects and the total number of objects.
 The mean error on age of the YAR is 2.08 Gyr.